 We operate an open door policy at Loughton Manor First School and encourage parents to talk to staff informally or arrange more formal meetings with Class Teachers to discuss their child’s learning.
-The Inclusion Manager will liaise with parents of those pupils with additional needs at least on a termly basis, or more frequently if required.
+The Assistant Head for Inclusion will endeavour to liaise with parents of those pupils with additional needs at least on a termly basis, or more frequently if required.
 Loughton Manor First School are keen to support parents in helping children continue their learning at home, and we share details of any strategies and interventions used in school with parents so that parents can work towards the same goals at home with their child.

 We aim to teach pupils to become respectful, resilient and mindful of others’ thoughts and feelings, through a consistent approach to expectations of behaviour across all year groups in order to prevent bullying.
 We use Restorative Practice to promote positive behaviour and respectful relationships.

 Our school council consists of members from every class in the school.
-They meet regularly and work closely with the Assistant Heads and the Headteacher to ensure that pupils’ views are listened to and considered through the school year.
+They meet regularly and work closely with the Assistant Heads and the Headteacher to ensure that pupils’ views are listened to and considered throughout the school year.

 We always involve any child with an EHCP in their annual review.
-What this will actually mean will vary according to the child’s age and their Special Educational Needs.
+What this will actually mean will vary according to the child’s age and their Special Educational Need.
 At this young age, participation is usually the gathering of pupil voice (as above).
 Regardless of whether the child attends the meeting, their views will be sought and recorded before the meeting.
 The child will record their thoughts, wishes and feelings in an appropriate way depending on their capability.
 This process will be supported by an adult that has worked closely with the child.
 These views will then be shared during the meeting.